srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

   - [Web3 is not technically feasible.](#web3-is-not-technically-feasible)

 ## Social

 ### The majority of crypto is shady, even for artists.

 Cryptocurrency is always found in a massive web of controversy, frauds and scams.
 Show me one successful crypto project that has served a real purpose, and I'll show you 10 that were outed for being scams.

 NFTs claim to be a revolution for artists and creators.
 But what happens when someone makes an NFT out of stolen art?
-Blockchains are immutable by nature.
-The thief now owns the art forever, even if they're found out.
+Owing to a blockchain's immutable nature, the thief now owns the art forever, even if they're found out.

 The solution that crypto evangelists propose is that artists should mint an NFT out of their art before someone else gets the chance.